loharharsh222/reval_backend/README.md

 # LLM Response Evaluator API

-A Flask API for evaluating responses from different Large Language Models (LLMs) based on mathematical and logical reasoning accuracy.
+A Flask API for evaluating responses from different Large Language Models (LLMs) using NLP metrics.

 ## Features

 - Evaluates responses from ChatGPT, Gemini, and Llama
 - Accepts real-time user input and pre-provided LLM responses
-- Preprocesses and normalizes mathematical/logical responses
-- Evaluates responses using multiple metrics, including RAGAS
+- Evaluates responses using NLP metrics (coherence, token overlap, length ratio)
 - Stores results in a PostgreSQL database
 - Maintains a leaderboard ranking LLMs based on performance
-- Allows user feedback (upvote/downvote)
+- Allows user feedback (ratings from 1-5)
-- Visualizes model performance over time
-- Supports voice input via speech recognition
+- Calculates model rankings based on metrics and user feedback

 ## Installation